AES OHIO'S CBP SSO AUCTIONS

 Published On: 03/08/2018

-Question: It was publicly released that Wright-Patt signed a 3-year contract for energy supply with AES Ohio.
-As in years past, will their load continue to be included in the SSO?
+Question: As in years past, will Wright Patterson Air Force Base load continue to be included in the SSO?

 DAT 00026